0xDBFB7/synchrotron-project/notes.md

 #### Are samples typically cooled?

-In some beamlines there are provisions for cooling.
+In some beamlines there are provisions for cooling [which?].

+The thermal contributions to resolution are discussed in Konegsberger.
+I believe the thermal contributions are, at this time, negligible compared to the other broadening effects.

+#### Why use the VLS-PGM rather than 08D?

 #### How does bremsstrahlung from the storage ring synchrotron radiation differ from that from electron-copper collision?

 Cyclotron bremsstralung starts out as an accelerated charge.
 This creates an equivalent radiation pattern to a dipole oscillator. which creates a typical

 #### Why is an accelerating electron equivalent to a dipole?

+#### What surface prep techniques are generally

 #### Why, intuitively, does the bremsstralung light from an orbiting electron form a cone?